Meeds-io/whitepaper/en/2-deeds.md

 | 6: Kushor | 10 000 000 | Eshmum + 64 months | 6 000 000 | 3 000 000 | 999 998 | 2 |
 | 7: Hammon | 100 000 000 | Kushor + 128 months | 60 000 000 | 30 000 000 | 9 999 999 | 1 |

-Cities aim to bring together diverse communities to create a larger, integrated community.
+Cities aim to bring together different communities to create a larger, integrated community.
 The purpose is to foster a sense of unity and shared identity that transcends individual communities and results in shared culture, traditions, and values.

 **Cities Governance**
-Each City has a treasury funded by fees of the protocol (see 2.8 Taxes).
+Each City has a treasury funded by protocol fees (see 2.8 Taxes).
 Each has an independent governance system and operates as a subDAO of the Meeds DAO.
 Citizens can elect a council and vote on the operating rules of their City.
 This decentralized governance approach allows Cities to evolve independently, develop customized services for their citizens, and enhance the value of the Deeds.

 **City Development**
 Cities strive to provide additional value to their residents beyond what individual communities can achieve independently.
 The concentration of resources, opportunities, and services in a City allows for community collaboration and cooperation, creating collective value.
 Such dynamics can lead to economic opportunities, cultural richness, educational and real-life services, and an overall improvement in the quality of life for residents.

 Cities may include physical counterparts to the Deeds in the real world, such as access to meeting rooms in co-working spaces, catering services, travel services, and more.

-Cities may also explore the potential of Web3 to improve existing services or introduce new ones, such as utilizing blockchain for digital identity management, streamlining government procurement processes through smart contracts, and leveraging dApps for citizen engagement and participation.
+Cities may also explore the potential of Web3 to improve existing services or introduce new ones, such as utilizing blockchain for digital identity management, streamlining government procurement processes through smart contracts, and leveraging dApps for citizens' engagement and participation.

 ## 2.8.
 Taxes